atarr3/campvideo-data/README.md

 | ffmpeg    | 4.2.7   |
 | liblapack | Latest  |

-With the exception of CUDA and cuDNN, the following packages can be installed with a package manager, such as ``apt-get``.
+With the exception of CUDA and cuDNN, these packages can be installed with a package manager, such as ``apt-get``.
 CUDA and cuDNN can be installed following the instructions for your platform [here](https://docs.nvidia.com/cuda/) and [here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html), respectively.

 #### R